lmorisse/Symu/docs/userguides/symuLearnandforget.rst

 * learning from a source of information
 * by interacting with another agent
-* by doing by itself.
+* by doing by itself

 .. toctree::
    :maxdepth: 2